DizzyWrangler/Sprigboard-Projects/README.md

-# Springboard Projects - Data Science Track
+# Springboard Projects - Data Science Career Track
 Contains Jupyter notebooks for exercise projects in the curriculum as well as complete work for capstone projects.